kirkwat/sorting-analysis/README.md

 ## How to Use
 This program does not take any arguments or input files.
-Simply compile and run to generate data sets and have them sorted!
+Simply compile and run using CMAKE to generate data sets and have them sorted!
 Algorithm performance will be displayed to the terminal.

 ## Analysis